 Spatiotemporal statistical analyses reveal predator-driven zooplankton fluctuations in the Barents Sea

-Zooplankton biomass in the central and northern Barents Sea in August–October show pronounced multi-year fluctuations.
-We show that >50% of this variability is explainable through predation from capelin and polar cod.
-This suggests that the capelin and the polar cod are capable of eating down their food source in summers with high biomasses of these fishes.
-In the southwestern Barents Sea the fluctuations are less pronounced and uncorrelated to the total biomass of plankton-eating fish.
-This suggests weaker top-down control by fish in this region, characterised by higher productivity and higher diversity of the predators.
+There is limited statistical support for top-down effects on plankton in oceanic ecosystems.
+We quantify the combined effects of key planktivorous fish, invertebrates and climate on mesozooplankton dynamics in the Barents Sea.
+Zooplankton biomass was measured during Russian and Norwegian surveys in April–May and June–July 1959–1990 and August–early October (1981) 1984–2010.
+We found that zooplankton biomass in the central and northern Barents Sea in August–October showed pronounced multi-year fluctuations that were strongly negatively correlated with the total biomass of planktivorous fish.
+Fish predation explained >50% of the interannual variability in the biomass of medium-sized and large mesozooplankton in these parts of the Barents Sea and the predation effects remained significant while accounting for effects of climate variables.
+Spatiotemporal statistical analyses for different zooplankton size fractions supported the interpretation of top-down control, predominantly from capelin, on the zooplankton.
+In the southwestern Barents Sea the fluctuations were less pronounced and uncorrelated to total biomass of planktivorous fish, suggesting weaker top-down control by fish in this region, characterised by higher productivity and higher diversity of the predators.
 We suggest that predator-driven zooplankton fluctuations may play an important role in the ecosystem dynamics of the Barents Sea and potentially other Arcto-boreal shelves.